Press (surname)

 Press is a surname with two unrelated origins.
 In England and Wales, it derives from Priest or Price.
-In Eastern Europe (especially centered around Minsk), it is a Jewish name, likely derived from the Sephardic surname Peres (Perez, Peretz, Perutz).
+In Eastern Europe (especially centered around Minsk), it is a Jewish name, likely derived from the name Peretz.
 It also is a metonymic occupational surname that refers to the occupation of someone who ironed clothes, derived from the Yiddish "pres" or flat iron.